Registration is done through the Neuse River Futbol Alliance website HERE.

-EWSA has 2 seasons, one in the Fall and a Spring season.
+EWSA has 2 seasons, one in the Fall and one in the Spring season.
 As one could expect, from year to year, the dates change slightly.
 Below are rough time frames for the seasons.

-Beginning of Season Meet & Greets are 2 weeks before the first games of the season.
-This is where Coaches can meet their new players and parents, verify contact info and hand out jerseys for the upcoming season.
+Beginning of Season Meet-N-Greets are done 2 weeks before the first games of the season.
+This is where Coaches can meet their new players and parents, verify contact info and families pick up jerseys for the upcoming season.

 Players in age group U5 – U8 use a size 3 ball.
 Players in age group U9 – U12 use a size 4 ball.
 Players in age group U13 – U18 use a size 5 ball.